-Because of the controversial nature of grade equivalent scores and the high likelihood for introducing confusion when interpreting those scores, we do not currently provide grade level equivalents.
+Because of the controversial nature of grade equivalent scores and the high likelihood of introducing confusion when interpreting those scores, we do not currently provide grade-level equivalents.
 They so easily are misinterpreted by parents -- and even often by educators -- that we have avoided them.

 - Benchmark cut scores that indicate whether students are at low risk, some risk, or high risk of passing CCSS-aligned high-stakes tests (and we are happy to run correlations for your schools, too, if you want custom benchmarks with your state test.)

 - Local normative scores and percentiles at the classroom, school by grade, district, and national levels, plus growth norms/percentiles

 - Scaled scores and raw scores (depending on the measure)